rian39/notes/loukissas_2019.md

 can be used to mean secondary, digital representations of objects that hold scientific and cultural import.
 But data can also create an ontological “looping effect” whereby they help to shape the practices and institutions that create them.
 52

+## ch3 collecting infrastructures

+has stuff on visualizing the local

+I propose that working effectively and ethically with data infrastructures means seeing them through a comparative lens—by acknowledging the whole as well as its local, heterogeneous parts.
+Local readings of data infrastructures, informed by inter- views with those who make and use data, can reveal the variety of local ties that they harbor in classifications, schemata, constraints, errors, absences, and rituals.
+Seeing data infrastructures as assembled from local conditions opens up new opportunities and obligations for scholarship as well as pedagogy and practice.
+92

+ch4

+ch5

+## ch7

+One way of doing so, and the departing recommendation of this book, is to estab- lish a new genre of open data guides, which can introduce potential users to data set- tings and not just data sets.
+What might local guides for open data consist of, who will make them, and how will they affect data use?
+This is a pressing research question for all of us.
+- good set of instructions on how to do a data guide in this chapter;
+-